 If you want to include the Great Wall on your walking tour of Beijing, you’d better leave for the wall after your stop in the Forbidden City.
 Skip the parks and art district, and depart as early as you can.
 Otherwise, it’s never a bad idea to add on an extra day in Beijing to fit it all in with fewer time constraints!

-Where to stay: The best hotels for 24 hours in Beijing
+Where to stay with 24 hours in Beijing

 For travellers with just 24 hours in Beijing, the city centre is the best place to stay, particularly the Dongcheng and Qianmen areas.
 Both of these areas are close to the stops in this itinerary.